Moataz-Ab/AB-Testing-Analysis-Ecommerce-Website/README.md

-# A/B Testing Analysis for an Ecommerce Website
+# A/B Testing Analysis for an E-commerce Website

 This work is an analysis of A/B test results provided from an e-commerce website to test the user response to a new webpage design.